-Expenses allocated from E-House for corporate selling, general and administrative services amounted to \$15.5 million and \$2.9 million, respectively, for the year ended December 31, 2013, and the period from January 1, 2014 to April 16, 2014, one day before our initial public offering.
+Expenses allocated from E-House for corporate selling, general and administrative services amounted to \$2.9 million for the period from January 1, 2014 to April 16, 2014, one day before our initial public offering.
 The amounts of these expenses were based on a variety of factors and dependent on the nature of the expenses being allocated.
 These expenses consist primarily of share-based compensation expenses of senior management and shared marketing and management expenses including marketing, finance, legal, technology, human resources, administration and internal audit.
 These allocations were made using a proportional cost allocation method based on revenues and headcount as well as estimates of actual time spent on the provision of services attributable to us.
 We believe that these allocations are reasonable.

-For the years ended December 31, 2013, 2014, and 2015, we derived revenues in the amount of \$10,614, \$0.2 million and \$28,679 from providing online advertising services to E-House.
-For the years ended December 31, 2013, 2014, and 2015, we recognized expenses for services provided by E-House of \$0.9 million, \$1.2 million and \$5.9 million, respectively.
+For the years ended December 31, 2014, 2015, and 2016, we derived revenues in the amount of \$0.2 million, \$28,679 and \$94,548 from providing online advertising services to E-House.
+For the years ended December 31, 2014, 2015, and 2016, we recognized expenses for services provided by E-House of \$1.2 million, \$5.9 million and \$3.6 million, respectively.